samer--/moby/README.md

 - Replace 'Z' in French words with 'z'
 - End 'chutspah' with 'tsp/@/' not 'tzp/@/'
 - Replace 'g' in some German words (eg 'Zug') with 'k'
-- Replace 'S' with 's' everywhere, there is no need for a distinction
-- Replace 'W' with 'w' everywhere, there is no need for a distinction
 - Replace many 'V' with 'v'
-- Replace all "a" with "A", signifying IPA "a"
 - Encode French ɛ̃ as in "point" as "/E/N" instead of "aN"

 Documentation